element14 Community

 • Gough Lui

-Gough Lui 3 months ago +2
+Gough Lui over 2 years ago +2

 Sometimes it's not so important if you just want the unit to work.
 Higher capacitance often means slower switching which means higher switching losses and more strain on the driver.
 I would expect a…